How long do you have to report an accident in CA?

 Generally, you must report any car accident that caused injury, death, or property damage to the Department of Motor Vehicles (DMV) or to the local police department where the accident occurred as soon as possible.
 The maximum amount of time you have to report the accident is ten days.
 If you do not report the accident and someone files a complaint against you, your license could be suspended, among other penalties.

-If you find yourself in a car accident, it’s important to stay calm and take the following steps:
+If you find yourself in a car accident in California, it’s important to stay calm and take the following steps:

 - Pull over immediately.
 It’s the law in California to stop your car immediately after an accident occurs.
 It’s also in your personal best interest to get off the road to avoid further accidents.
 If you are able, locate a safe place to pull over on the side of the road, park your car, turn on your hazard lights, and stay put inside your car until the police arrive.